-- Level 1 Inputs Unadjusted quoted prices in active markets for identical assets or liabilities that are accessible by the Company; - Level 2 Inputs Quoted prices in markets that are not active or financial instruments for which all significant inputs are observable, either directly or indirectly; and - Level 3 Inputs Unobservable inputs for the asset or liability including significant assumptions of the Company and other market participants.
+1- Unadjusted quoted prices in active markets for identical assets or liabilities that are accessible by the Company; Level 2.- Quoted prices in markets that are not active or financial instruments for which all significant inputs are

+- Level 2- Quoted prices in markets that are not active or financial instruments for which all significant inputs are observable, either directly or indirectly; and - Level 3- Unobservable inputs for the asset or liability including significant assumptions of the Company and other market participants.

 The following tables present assets and liabilities that are measured at fair value on a recurring basis and are categorized using the fair value hierarchy.
-There have been no changes in the methodologies used at June 30, 2015 and December 31, 2014.
+There have been no changes in the methodologies used at September 30, 2015 and December 31, 2014.